-Among them, Lru is the name of a custom cache module.
+In this command, parameter Lru is the name of the new component.
 The create-module.py command helps to create a directory structure.
-The system will automatically create a subdirectory named after Lru.
-Its internal structure includes several modules such as module and wscript. \item Configuration
+The system will automatically create a sub-directory named after Lru.
+Its internal structure includes sub-component and the configuration file (wscript). \item Configuration

-After the new module is created, the wscript configuration file needs to be modified.
-The wscript file structure is fixed; it is used to register the source code contained in the project and reference other modules.
+After the new component is created, the wscript configuration file needs to be modified.
+It is used to register the source code contained in the project and reference other components.

-In the wscript file, we need to set the modules in the Core that the cache module needs to rely on.
-The specific dependent modules are used to help judge the header files quoted in the code files.
-In addition, we need to use module.source and headers.source to declare the included cc files and h files, respectively. \item Add a custom LRU-based Caching module to the Core module
+In the wscript file, we need to set other modules in the simulation module that the caching module depends on.
+In addition, we need to use module.source function and headers.source function to declare the included cc files and h files, respectively. \item Add LRU-based Caching component to the network simulation module

-After the cache module is established, it needs to be added to the core module of the simulation to facilitate the use of cached data in the simulation scenario.
-To add the LRU-based Caching module to the simulation environment, we need to use waf and configure to recompile and configure the Core module.
+After the component is established, it is added to the network simulation module to facilitate the use of cached data in the simulation scenario.
+To add the LRU-based caching component to the simulation environment, we need to use waf to recompile and configure the all modules in network simulation module.